drdna/StarshipElements/CrossValidation.md

 ![NanoDoc.png](/data/NanoDoc.png)

 6. Close the document using ctrl-x, type "y" to accept the filename and hit return to save the document.
+Next, create a "RF" sequence entry for 200 bp flanking the right border of the element.
+Continue adding new sequencxe entries to this file forflanking sequencxe surrounding each novel starship in the current genome under study.